 Popularly as a 14th and 28th anniversary flower, pink orchid stands for joy and gracefulness.
 Its pink color symbolizes womanhood and conveys deep emotions when given on the wedding anniversary to someone.
 A pink orchid can also be given to a sick person as a “get well soon” gift as the flower signifies healing, friendship, and affection.
 The flower can also serve as a wonderful Mother’s day gift as it represents motherhood as well.

-White orchids are popular wedding flowers as they symbolize innocence, beauty, and purity of the heart and soul.
+beauty, and purity of the heart and soul.
 According to a popular phrase “the wisdom of the white orchid”, the flower represents harmony and wisdom through its beauty.
 As white-colored orchids signify the birth of a child, they can also be given to soon-to-be mothers on baby shower ceremonies.
 Moreover, the Chinese philosopher, Confucius, this flower represents righteous people who are a perfect blend of humility and sophistication.

 As purple color represents royalty, the purple orchids are also known as the ‘true queen’ amongst flowers.
 These orchids are naturally capable of communicating respect and admiration who we respect and look up to in life.
 They can be a perfect gift for your boss, parents, grandparents and others who you respect from the core of your heart.